USS Roamer (AF-19): Commercial service

 The motorship was built by Helsingør Jernskibs og Maskinbyggeri, Helsingør (Elsinore), Denmark.
 The ship was launched 14 September 1935 as Pacific Reefer, but performed trials as Yrsa and in 1936 was renamed for the refrigerated fruit trade for Denmark's J. Lauritzen shipping line as African Reefer, IMO 5004362.
 In 1938 the ship transported one of the first refrigerated fruit cargoes from Puerto Armuelles, Panama to San Francisco after the U.S. shipping lines ceased operation on the route.

 Wartime seizure

-African Reefer was enroute from the United States to the Mediterranean on 9 April 1940 when Germany occupied Denmark.
+African Reefer was en route from the United States to the Mediterranean on 9 April 1940 when Germany occupied Denmark.
 The ship was directed by the company to put into Funchal, Madeira.
 African Reefer was laid up there until August 1941 when the ship left Funchal for New York.
 On 6 June 1941 the ship, which had sailed to a U.S. port on specific promises of equal treatment to U.S. vessels, was one of forty Danish vessels seized by the United States Maritime Commission.